zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 In [part 1](/blog/understanding-ecmascript-part-1), we read through a simple method — `Object.prototype.hasOwnProperty` — and **abstract operations** it invokes.
 We familiarized ourselves with the shorthands `?` and `!` related to error handling.
 We encountered **language types**, **specification types**, **internal slots**, and **internal methods**.

 In [part 2](/blog/understanding-ecmascript-part-2), we examined a simple grammar production and how its runtime semantics are defined.
 In [the extra content](/blog/extra/understanding-ecmascript-part-2-extra), we also followed a long grammar production chain from `AssignmentExpression` to `MemberExpression`.
-In this episode, we'll go deeper in the definition of the ECMAScript (or JavaScript) language and its syntax.
+In this episode, we'll go deeper in the definition of the ECMAScript language and its syntax.

-If you're not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), now it's a good idea to check out the basics, since the spec uses context-free grammars to define the language.
+If you're not familiar with [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar), now it's a good time to check out the basics, since the spec uses context-free grammars to define the language.

-## ECMAScript grammars
+## Lexical grammar

 The spec defines ECMAScript source text as a sequence of Unicode characters.
 This means that variable names are not limited to ASCII characters but can also include other Unicode characters, such as emojis.
 The spec doesn't talk about the actual encoding (for example, UTF-8 or UTF-16).
 We assume that the source code has already been converted into a sequence of Unicode characters according to the encoding it was in.

-The spec contains several grammars which we'll briefly describe next.

-### Lexical grammar

 The [lexical grammar](https://tc39.es/ecma262/#sec-ecmascript-language-lexical-grammar) describes how Unicode characters are translated into a sequence of **input elements** (tokens, line terminators, comments, white space).

-There are several cases where the next token cannot be identified purely by looking at the Unicode character stream, but we need to know where we are in the syntactic grammar.
-A classic example is `/`.
-To know whether it's a division or the start of the RegExp, we need to know which one is allowed in the syntactic context we're currently in.

-For example:
+It's not possible to tokenize ECMAScript source code in advance, which makes the lexical grammar slightly more complicated.

+For example, we cannot determine whether `/` is the division operator or the start of a RegExp without looking at the larger context it occurs:

 ```js
 const x = 10 / 5;
 //           ^ this is a DivPunctuator